Mike Zunino Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.7 K/9, which ranks 18th in MLB.
+- The pitching staff for the Red Sox has a collective 8.7 K/9, which ranks 18th in the league.

-- The Red Sox's 5.13 team ERA ranks 27th among all MLB pitching staffs.
+- The Red Sox's 5.13 team ERA ranks 26th across all MLB pitching staffs.

-- Red Sox pitchers combine to give up 36 total home runs at a clip of 1.4 per game (fifth-most in the league).
+- Red Sox pitchers combine to allow the fifth-most home runs in baseball (38 total, 1.4 per game).

-- The Red Sox are sending Pivetta (1-1) to the mound to make his fifth start of the season.
-He is 1-1 with a 4.58 ERA and 23 strikeouts through 19 2/3 innings pitched.
+- Bello (0-1) gets the starting nod for the Red Sox, his third of the season.

-- In his last appearance -- out of the bullpen on Wednesday -- the right-hander threw 2/3 innings against the Baltimore Orioles while surrendering hits.
+- His most recent time out came on Sunday against the Milwaukee Brewers, when the right-hander threw 4 2/3 innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.